Why Have a Pap Test?

 Who should have a Pap test and HPV test?

 Ask your healthcare provider when to start having Pap tests, whether you should have an HPV test done at the same time, and how often to have them.
 Follow these guidelines from the American Cancer Society for cervical cancer screening:

 A first Pap test at age 21.
 And then every 3 years until age 29, HPV testing is not recommended during this time, though it may be done to follow-up on an abnormal Pap test.

 Starting at age 30, the preferred testing is a Pap test done with an HPV test every 5 years.
 This should be done until age 65.
-Another option for women in this 30-65 age group is to have just the Pap test done every 3 years.
+Another option for women in this 30 to 65 age group is to have just the Pap test done every 3 years.

 You may need a different screening schedule if you are at high risk for cervical cancer.
-Risk factors include having HIV, a weak immune system, or exposure to the medication DES while your mother was pregnant with you.
-Talk with your doctor about the best schedule for you.
+Risk factors include having HIV, a weak immune system, or exposure to the medicine DES while your mother was pregnant with you.
+Talk with your healthcare provider about the best schedule for you.

 If you’re over 65 and have had regular screenings for the last 10 years with no abnormal results in the last 20 years, you may stop cervical cancer screening.

 If you had a hysterectomy that included removing your cervix, you can stop screening unless the hysterectomy was done to treat cervical cancer or pre-cancer.
 If you still have your cervix after the hysterectomy, you should continue screening according to the above guidelines.